wdv4758h/pypy-extradoc/blog/draft/faster-json.rst

 -----------------------------------------------

 PyPy has a custom thing called ``__pypy__.builders.StringBuilder``.
-It has a few features that make it much easier to optimize than other ways like ``str.join()`` or ``cStringIO``.
+It has a few a features that make it much easier to optimize than other ways like ``str.join()`` or ``cStringIO``.

 * You can specify the start size, which helps a lot if you can even provide a rough estimate on the size of the string (less copying)
 * Only append and build are allowed.
-After the string is built you can't seek or do anything else.
-Once it's built you can never append any more.
+While  the string is being built you can't seek or do anything else.
+After it's built you can never append any more.
 * Unicode version available as well as ``__pypy__.builders.UnicodeBuilder``.

 Method calls are ok, immutable globals are ok
 ---------------------------------------------

-PyPy's JIT seem to be good enough than at least in simple cases, calling methods for common infrastructure or loading globals (instead of rebinding as locals) is fast enough and improves code readability.
+PyPy's JIT seems to be good enough for at least the simple cases.
+Calling methods for common infrastructure or loading globals (instead of rebinding as locals) is fast enough and improves code readability.